-The current Land-Use by-law for the R-3 zone and in Schedule-A allows for a point tower provided that it is contained within the angle controls.
+The Land-Use by-law allowed for a point tower provided that it is contained within the angle controls for the R-3 zone in Schedule-A.

 Any portion of the building that protrudes outside of the 60 degree angle control must be contained within the 80 degree angle control (from plan view).
-See the two attachments (Fig 1) showing the two angle controls as they relate to this site.
-As shown, the height of the tower is not the limiting factor in the development and can vary depending on how many units are on each floor.
+See diagrams on page 3 which show the two angle controls as they relate to this site.
+As shown, the height of the tower was not the limiting factor in the development and could vary depending on how many units are on each floor.

-Here are the primary limiting factors for the R-3 zone Schedule-A as it applies to this property;
+Here are the primary limiting factors for the R-3 zone Schedule-A as it applied to this property;